Denialists’ Deck of Cards: The Third Hand, Competition is Magic

 Because competition is magic, there are no problems to solve.
 And those that may exist will be solved, eventually.
 The denialist will say: “give competition a chance” or “sometimes a competitive market takes time to reform” (3 of Spades, 5 of Spades).

-18 thoughts on “Denialists’ Deck of Cards: The Third Hand, Competition is Magic”
+18 responses to “Denialists’ Deck of Cards: The Third Hand, Competition is Magic”

 1. Adam Smith developed an incredibly important truth, one which provides transformative insight into many economic dynamics.
 But his “invisible hand” is not the only truth in play, and that’s where libertarians go wrong.
 It would be analogous to discovering that vitamin C prevents rickets, and then ignoring the rest of nutrition.